In therapy a clinically trained therapist offers help based on techniques from different schools of thought and established methodologies.

-In group therapy, group members share stories and problems with each other, listen to, support and sometimes challenge each other.
+In group therapy, group members share stories and problems with each other, listen to, support, exchange advice and sometimes challenge each other.

 In this form of therapy the therapist acts as a facilitator for healthy group relations and regulate the boundaries of the group.

 Some consider small groups as a miniature version of the external world, meaning that any relational difficulties experienced in your everyday life can be expected to express themselves there, given time.
 At which point it is possible to address and explore this in this safe-enough setting.
 The group can then be a place to try out new ways of being.

 When a groups functions optimally, group members may experience feelings of belonging and being part of something continuous which is larger than oneself.
 At times when you feel stuck or stagnated, listening to other patients problems and how they have attempted or failed to solve them, can lead to insights about your own struggles you wouldn't otherwise have had.
 People can also have an easier time accepting help from people in similar situations to themselves, or find it intimidating to meet therapists individually.